USNavalResearchLaboratory/turboWAVE/docs/ref-geometry.rst

 		Shared directives: see :ref:`shared-geometry`

-		.. py:function:: bounds = ( x0 , x1 , y0 , y1 , z0 , z1 )
+		.. py:function:: size = ( x, y, z )

-			Defines the limits of the rectangular box.
-This implies a translation transformation, so **ordering with respect to other transformations matters**.
+			Gives the length of the box in the three spatial dimensions, the box exists for all time.

 .. py:function:: new region circ <name> { <directives> }

-	Creates a circle or sphere in parameter space.
+	Creates a disc or sphere.

 	:param str name: assigns a name to the region
 	:param block directives: The following directives are supported: